12th Guards Rifle Division: Kalinkovichi-Mozyr Offensive

-Overnight on January 12–13 each division's ski battalion began infiltrating through the German defenses.
+Overnight on January 12/13 each division's ski battalion began infiltrating through the German defenses.
 There was no artillery preparation; instead the divisions concentrated their direct and mortar fire on narrow sectors to suppress German fire and the guns were reserved to hit targets identified by the advancing skiers who were mostly armed with machine guns, sub-machine guns and light mortars.
-After 15–20 minutes the main forces of the divisions went into the attack, by which time the 12 Guards' ski battalion was already 2 km deep and had cut the road from Buda and Kalinkavichy.
+After 15–20 minutes the main forces of the divisions went into the attack, by which time the 12 Guards' ski battalion was already 2km deep and had cut the road from Buda and Kalinkavichy.
 Just as the ski detachments were beginning their operation the 292nd and 7th Divisions had been ordered back to new lines and the next day the German XX Army Corps ordered all its units to fall back to the Ipa River line.
 At 0400 hours on January 14 the 1st Guards Tank Corps entered the northern outskirts of the city and joined hands with 12th Guards which had just entered from the east.
 That evening Mazyr was liberated by the 15th Guards Cavalry and the 55th and 415th Rifle Divisions.